azat-co/aws-intro/01-overview.md

 * ELB
 * Elastic IP
 * Demo: Create ELB and 2 EC2 instances with Apache httpd, make one fail - see the other running
-* Lab 4: Create ELB and 2 EC2 instances with Apache httpd
+* Lab 3: Create ELB and 2 EC2 instances with Apache httpd

 ---

-## Module 6: S3
+## Module 5: S3

 * Buckets
 * HTTP access
 * IAM Roles
 * Versioning and multi-region
 * Demo: Upload an object to S3 bucket via web console
-* Lab 5: Server an HTML page from S3
+* Lab 4: Server an HTML page from S3

+---

+## Module 6: Auto Scaling

+* Alerts and CloudWatch
+* Demo: Create a launch config, auto scaling group and policy to increase instances
+* Demo: Create launch configuration, autoscaling group and see if it works
+* Lab 5: Deploy 2 Node apps under ELB, load test it to see if autoscaling works

 ---